-Landscaped area is an important contributing factor to the identity of the Rose Bay Centre
+Landscaped area is an important contributing factor to the identity of the Rose Bay Centre.

-Whilst the provision of deep soil landscaped area in the Core is limited due to the deep plan requirements of shops on the ground floor, the existing leafy character of the Transition Areas is formed in a large part by private gardens, which collectively create larger scale landscape spaces.
+Whilst the provision of deep soil landscaped area in the Core is limited due to the requirements of shops on the ground floor, the existing leafy charactistic formed in a large part by private gardens, which as "spaces.